rabidgremlin/fantasy-encyclopedia-typst-template/example.typ

 = The Shattered Bell
 Once the sacred symbol of the Oracle of Durnwyn, the Shattered Bell was said to ring not with sound, but with fate.
 Forged from starmetal and soul-glass, the bell’s chimes could alter destinies, sever futures, or bind souls to one another.
 It hung for centuries in the Hall of Echoes, where acolytes would interpret its silent tolls during major events.

-During the Siege of Durnwyn, the bell was broken by a spellfire blast.
+During the #index([Siege of Durnwyn]), the bell was broken by a spellfire blast.
 Its fragments were scattered across Bremwith, and many believe whoever reassembles the bell will gain the power to rewrite the course of the world.
 A dozen factions now hunt the fragments—some to rebuild, some to destroy.
 But all are warned: the bell’s voice may not favor its new master.

+#pagebreak()
+= Index
+#columns(2)[
+  #make-index(title: none)
+  ]